VikasMaurya07/IITBBS_GC-24_ArduGem_65_1/README.md

 1. Connect the Adafruit ST7735 TFT display, joystick module, and buttons to the Arduino board according to the wiring diagram provided.
 2. Power on the Arduino board.
 3. Follow the on-screen instructions to navigate the menu and start the game.
-4. Use the joystick to control tank artillery aim.In order to aim rightward direction with respect of the user
+4. Use the joystick to control tank artillery aim.
+In order to aim rightward direction with respect of the user        as given in picture,drag the joystick up and then left, while for leftward direction , drag the joystick down and then left.
    ![alt text](OIP-1.jpeg)
 5. Press the left and right buttons to move the tank horizontally across the screen.
 6. Collect items to increase your score and health.